HomeDocumentation

 You're ready to extract data from your first PDF or image.

-3. Review the extracted data
+4. Review the extracted data and export to Excel

 For best results, use high-quality scans with clear text.
 Harp works with both text-based PDFs and scanned images.